Maurice Harris (American football): New Orleans Saints

 On January 16, 2020, Harris signed a reserve/future contract with the New Orleans Saints.
 He was released on August 2, 2020.

 BC Lions

-Harris signed with the BC Lions of the CFL on February 16, 2021.
+Harris signed with the BC Lions of the Canadian Football League on February 16, 2021.
 He retired from football on June 23, 2021.

 Personal life

 Harris was married to Kayla Rodgers Harris.
 They have four children Brooklyn, Bailey, Kaisley and Berkeley.
-Kayla passed away on March 15, 2022.
-Harris' father-in-law is NFL positions coach Richard Rodgers while his brother-in-law is NFL tight end Richard Rodgers II.
+Kayla died on March 15, 2022.
+Harris' father-in-law is NFL positions coach Richard Rodgers Sr., while his brother-in-law is NFL tight end Richard Rodgers II.
 He is also the cousin and former high school and college teammate of Los Angeles Chargers wide receiver Keenan Allen.